lindakovacs/web_project_3/README.md

 - Up to 425px (mobile devices).

 **Technologies**

 Stack: HTML5, CSS3 (flexbox, grid, BEM)

 **Figma**

 The site was made up according to the Figma layout
 * [Link to the project on Figma](https://www.figma.com/file/lNsn9aE1Be6bvg9FeAzRXT/Sprint-3-From-Portland-to-Portland-desktop-mobile?node-id=0%3A1)

 **Images**

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

-Good luck and have fun!
+### Demo
+Demo link TBD (To be done): [Instructions](https://practicum.yandex.com/trainer/web/lesson/bc2c40fa-5314-4971-a209-2c877af89e64)